How to Short Bitcoin – A Beginner’s Guide

 - Failure of major exchanges.

-- Hostile regulatory action in major countries (eg. “China bans Bitcoin” fake news, SEC clamps down on ICOs).
+- Hostile regulatory action in major countries (eg. “China bans Bitcoin”, SEC clamps down on ICOs).

 - Well-known developers quitting the Bitcoin development team (eg. Mike Hearn, Gavin Andresen).

 - Heightened hard fork risks (eg. Bitcoin forking into Bitcoin Cash).

 - Delays or setbacks in widely-desired upgrades (eg. SegWit, Lightning Network).

 Events expected to have a negative impact on price

 - Any contentious hard fork.